 3. Sleep deprivation makes us sick

-In a recent article in the Neuron science journal, University of California Berkeley researchers found that the poor sleep of the elderly increase their risk of memory loss, as well as a host of mental and physical problems.
+In a recent article in the Neuron science journal, University of California Berkeley researchers found that the poor sleep of the elderly increases their risk of memory loss, as well as a host of mental and physical problems.

 “Nearly every disease killing us in later life has a causal link to lack of sleep,” said the article’s senior author, Matthew Walker.

-Mr Walker said that sleep deterioration has been linked to Alzheimer’s disease, heart disease, obesity, diabetes and stroke.
+Mr. Walker said that sleep deterioration has been linked to Alzheimer’s disease, heart disease, obesity, diabetes, and stroke.